AlishaMahanty/SQL-15-Day-Deep-Dive/Day_10/README.md

 **Bonus Question:**

-This style of `subquery` runs once for every row.
+This style of subquery re-runs once for every row.
 On a million-row table, what is the performance risk?

 ## 💡 Solution:

-A `correlated subquery` is a `subquery` that refers back to a column from the outer query.
+A correlated subquery is a subquery that refers back to a column from the outer query.
 ```
 SELECT name, department, salary
 FROM employees e